Back To Search Results

 Introduction

 Recent medical advances have helped the United States (US) population with comorbidities live longer than previously possible.
 As the aging population expands, the incidence of degenerative heart disease and valvular disease has increased.[1]
-Mitral valve disease is one of the most common valvular anomalies and is often concomitant with aortic valve disease.
+Mitral valve disease is 1 of the most common valvular anomalies and is often concomitant with aortic valve disease.
 Due to the center of the heart and association with other comorbidities that increase frailty, many patients are at high surgical risk and necessitate alternative therapeutic options.[1]
-Up to 50% of patients with moderate to severe mitral regurgitation (MR) are not considered to be surgical candidates.[2]
+Up to 50% of patients with moderate to severe mitral regurgitation (MR) are not considered surgical candidates.[2]
 Medical management in MR has poor outcomes, with a 1-year mortality rate of 20%, a 5-year mortality rate of 50%, and a high hospitalization rate due to heart failure.[2]

 In recent years, the advent of minimally invasive mitral valve repair provides a necessary therapeutic option for patients with symptomatic mitral valve disease.
 Additionally, results from minimally invasive mitral valve repair studies have shown that the procedure preserves cardiac structure and function when implemented early.
 Minimally invasive surgery through right mini-thoracotomy has become the global standard for treating mitral valve disease, especially in high-volume centers.
-Recently, the range of indications for this approach have expanded to include more fragile and high-risk patients, as well as those with complex mitral valve conditions and cases of native or prosthetic infective endocarditis.
+Recently, the range of indications for this approach has expanded to include more fragile and high-risk patients, as well as those with complex mitral valve conditions and cases of native or prosthetic infective endocarditis.
 The primary reasons for adopting this minimally invasive technique are to reduce surgical trauma, facilitate quicker postoperative recovery, and lower the risk of surgical wounds and other hospital-acquired infections.[3]

 Enhancements of minimally invasive surgical techniques improved surgical trauma and postoperative recovery, resulting in increased acceptance of these techniques.[4]
 Different minimally invasive techniques include robotic repair, minimally invasive mitral valve surgery using a right mini-thoracotomy, percutaneous edge-to-edge mitral valve repair, and transcatheter mitral valve replacement (TMVR).
 Many patients with symptomatic MR have a poor prognosis due to older age and comorbidities.
-Minimally invasive surgical approaches to mitral valve repair have provided essential treatment options for those at higher-risk for surgery.
+Minimally invasive surgical approaches to mitral valve repair have provided essential treatment options for those at higher risk for surgery.
 The emergence of transcatheter mitral valve repair and replacement options further pushes the boundary of possibilities.
-Hence, patients who are not surgical candidates can live longer than previously possible.[5]
+Hence, patients who are not surgical candidates can live longer than possible.[5]

 Anatomy and Physiology